Ranu Mukherjee: Art career

 Best known for creating strongly colored large scale installations that combine mediums such as print, paint, and drawings, her work has focus on topics such as colonialism, feminism, and ecology.

 Mukherjee has stated that most of her work comes from a neo-futurist perspective as she aims to generate creative thinking among her audience.
 She also penned the term "hybrid film" as a label for her animated art that combines painted, photographic, and digital work into unique pieces.

-Along with one of the founding artists, Maggie Roberts, Suzzane Karakashian, and Erle Stenberg, Mukherjee is a member of the collaborative Orphan Drift artist group.
-Often described as sci-fi because of their focus on underground music and technology, the group is known for their complex works that use sampling of other art to provide a remix using print, video, and text as their mediums.
-Most of their work focuses on subjects such as cyber-feminism and post structuralism.